Issue Two of the Literature for Life Literary Journal Has Launched!

-Lit Crawl LA: NoHo is Coming Up on Wednesday, October 22, 2014–Apply Now to Be a Presenter!
+Lit Crawl LA: NoHo is Coming Up on Wednesday, October 22, 2014

-Lit Crawl LA: NoHo is coming up Wednesday, October 22, 2014 & applications to present are being accepted now!
+Lit Crawl LA: NoHo is coming up Wednesday, October 22, 2014.
 It’s a crawl, it’s a lit crawl, and it’s oh, so LA!
 Last year’s debut crawl featured 23 literary events at 12 venues and over 2,000 people came out for the fun!
 Our goal was to bring the diversity and geographic range of greater LA’s amazing literary and writing communities to one part of town for one night and it went off so well, we’re doing it again!
 AND BIGGER!